Dinosaur at the California Academy of Sciences

 Museum of the African Diaspora (MoAD)

-Founded in 2005 and located in the St. Regis Hotel, the museum offers a unique, enriching experience that celebrates black culture and stimulates challenging conversations.
+Founded in 2005 and located in the St. Regis Hotel, this Smithsonian-affiliated museum offers a unique, enriching experience that celebrates Black culture and stimulates challenging conversations.
 With thought-provoking exhibits, interactive displays, and engaging programs, the museum inspires learning through the global lens of the African Diaspora.
 Walk-in tickets are welcome and available.

 A large-scale mural is on view in an exhibit room of the Museum of the African Diaspora.
 San Francisco, California.